xyanrch1024/Codis/README.md

 # Codis is an AI code assistant written in C++.

-A C++20 AI coding assistant with multi-provider support, multi-client shared sessions, a Feishu bot, and a terminal TUI.
-One server, many clients.
+A high-performance AI Coding Agent framework written in modern C++20.
+Designed with a Client/Server architecture, it supports multiple AI providers and shared multi-client sessions, delivering low-latency, scalable AI assistance for code generation and refactoring.

 > 🇨🇳 [中文 README](./README.zh.md)